Alamo Colleges Policy F.6.1 Student Success

 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their educational records.
-(An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
+(An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

-- The right to inspect and review the student’s education records records within 45 days after the day Alamo Colleges receives a request for access.
+- The right to inspect and review the student’s education records within 45 days after the day the Alamo Colleges District receives a request for access.

 - The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading or otherwise in violation of the student’s privacy rights under FERPA.

-A student who wishes to ask Alamo Colleges to amend a record should write to the Alamo Colleges’ official responsible for the record, clearly identify the part of the record the student wants to changes, and specify why it should be changed.
+A student who wishes to ask the Alamo Colleges District to amend a record should write to the Alamo Colleges District’s official responsible for the record, clearly identify the part of the record the student wants to change, and specify why it should be changed.

-If Alamo Colleges decides not to amend the record as requested, Alamo Colleges will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
+If the Alamo Colleges District decides not to amend the record as requested, the Alamo Colleges District will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-- The right to provide written consent before Alamo Colleges discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+- The right to provide written consent before the Alamo Colleges District discloses personally identifiable information (PII) from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.